shenchauhan/MicrosoftGraph/README.md

 ![Authentication](/Assets/authenticationScreen.png "Authentication")

 Once authenticated, you'll be able to use the POST methods too.
-Be care though, remember this is a live POST using your account!
+Be careful though, remember this is a live POST using your account!

  If you want some more endpoints, like Teams, OneNote, Outlook, Insights, People etc. Click on the **show more samples** link at the bottom of the samples